-The McGill Program expands the range of opportunities for students to contribute to the wider community while receiving course credit for their work.
+Students learn as much outside a traditional classroom setting as within.
+Our BCL/JD Program expands the range of opportunities for students to contribute to the wider community, while receiving course credit for their work.

 Every year, McGill students participate in a number of national and international competitions called moots.
 Each moot concentrates on a specific area of law, and teams are given a legal problem requiring focused analysis and research.
 Mooters are evaluated on their ability to plead their case and respond to intense questioning from the bench, while the team factum is assessed for precise use of law and clarity of drafting.